Amalfi coast italy

 Pompeii

-Using Sorrento as a home base is a great way to see Pompeii; it’s an easy train ride away via the Cirumvesuviana local train.
+Using Sorrento as a home base is a great way to see Pompeii; it’s an easy train ride away via the Circumvesuviana local train.
 I had been to Pompeii before, and quite frankly it was my least favorite place to visit in the area; I just have a hard time appreciating and visualizing the ancient history from ruins.
 I even used the audio guide on my first trip, but it still wasn’t enough to help me enjoy my time there.
 It’s a personal flaw I suppose, I just don’t have an imagination when it comes to ruins.
 But this time I really wanted it to be different and I wanted Bethany to get something out of her time there.
-Thanks to a recommendation from Karina, my expat blogging friend, I hired a local tour guide named Aldo ( third generation Neapolitan tour guide) to help visually paint the picture of Pompeii and it’s history that I needed to enjoy it my second time around.
+Thanks to a recommendation from Karina, my expat blogging friend, I hired a local tour guide named Aldo (third-generation Neapolitan tour guide) to help visually paint the picture of Pompeii and its history that I needed to enjoy it my second time around.

 What to do on the Amalfi Coast, Italy